Guo Feixiong: Legal career

 On 29 October 2013, the United States House Foreign Affairs Subcommittee on Africa, Global Health, Global Human Rights and International Organizations held a hearing on the circumstances surrounding China's detention of Guo Feixiong.

 Guo is the recipient of the 2015 Front Line Defenders Award for Human Rights Defenders at Risk.

 On 28 January 2021, Guo was arrested by the border inspection on the grounds of 'endangering national security' at Shanghai Pudong International Airport, when he was about to board a flight to the United States to visit his cancer-stricken wife.

-Guo was again detained in December 2021 and formally arrested on the charge of "subversion to state power" on 12 January 2022, two days after the death his wife, Zhang Qing, in the United States.
+Guo was again detained in December 2021 and formally arrested on the charge of "subversion to state power" on 12 January 2022, two days after the death of his wife, Zhang Qing, in the United States.
 He had repeatedly pleaded with authorities to be allowed to visit her and his children after she had been diagnosed in January 2021 with terminal illness.

 Following the death of Zhang in January 2022, U.S. Department of State spokesperson Ned Price issued a statement where he requested that the Chinese authorities must grant Guo humanitarian relief and allow his travel to the United States to be reunited with his children and grieve the passing of his wife.

+On 11 May 2023, Guo was found guilty of inciting subversion of state power to a prison term of eight years.
+Diplomats from several countries, including the U.S. embassy, said they were prevented from attending the trial.
+The U.S. embassy in China said that they “continue to call for Mr. Guo's speedy release so he may be reunited with his family."

 Personal life

 Guo was married to Zhang Qing, with whom he had two children; a son and a daughter.
 Zhang and children fled their Guangzhou home in January 2009 and fled to the United States from Thailand, where they were granted political asylum in November that year.
 From the US, Zhang continued to advocate for the freedom of her husband.
 In January 2021, Zhang was diagnosed with late-stage colon cancer.
 As a result, Guo sent an open letter where he requested to be allowed to leave China and reunite with her, which was rejected by the authorities.
+He was arrested in January 2021 at Shanghai airport as he tried to visit his dying wife.
 Zhang died on 10 January 2022, at the age of 55.